Empowering Incarcerated Individuals Through Cancer Literacy

 Following screening guidelines and detecting cancer early are critical to improving patient outcomes and overall survival.
 Through her research, Dr. Oladeru aims to improve cancer literacy in prisons so that incarcerated individuals can protect their health by self-advocating for recommended cancer screenings, early detection and required follow-up care.
 In addition, raising awareness of these topics among incarcerated individuals has the potential to help address the cancer inequities that disproportionately affect this at-risk population with complex needs.

-Dr. Oladeru is an exceptional early career researcher who has authored several publications on health disparities in prisons in high-profile journals including The Lancet and Health Affairs and is advancing her work to deliver quality cancer care for incarcerated individuals with support from the ROI.
-She completed her residency at the Harvard Radiation Oncology Program in 2021 and is now an assistant professor at the University of Florida, Gainesville.
-Her impressive record and ambitious research plans made her an ideal candidate in 2020 for the James D. Cox Research Award, which is presented to an outstanding radiation oncology resident researcher.
-“Dr. Oladeru embodies everything that I had hoped for in the first recipient of the James D. Cox Resident’s Research Award winner,” says Ritsuko Komaki-Cox, MD, FASTRO, who established the award in memory of her late husband.
+Dr. Oladeru is an exceptional early career researcher who has authored several publications on prison health disparities in high-profile journals, including The Lancet and Health Affairs.
+Her impressive record and ambitious research plans made her an ideal candidate for the inaugural James D. Cox Research Award in 2020 when she was a resident in the Harvard Radiation Oncology Program.
+“Dr. Oladeru embodies everything that I had hoped for in the first recipient of the James D. Cox Research Award winner,” says Ritsuko Komaki-Cox, MD, FASTRO, who established the award in memory of her late husband.
 “The future of radiation oncology is bright because of researchers like Dr. Oladeru who are pushing the field forward by addressing disparities so that all patients have access to radiation therapy as part of high-quality comprehensive cancer care.
 We all need to teach the next generation not only the knowledge of cancer research and treatment but also how to treat patients and their families with our sympathy and kindness.”